 - Through incorporating human evaluations into the feedback loop, RLHF significantly reduces the chances of harmful, biased, or unsafe outputs.
 This is especially important in industries such as finance, healthcare, and legal services, which are always handling sensitive information.

-- Enterprises thrive on differentiation, and the best part about reinforcement learning through human involvement is its ability to provide the said differentiation unique to user segments.
+- Enterprises thrive on differentiation, and the best part about reinforcement learning through human involvement is its ability to provide said differentiation that is unique to user segments.
 Starting from dynamic recommendations to adaptive training materials, this type of AI learning is an all-rounder.

-- It also undergoes repeated fine-tuning, making it consistently demonstrate better real-world performance, producing outputs that are articulated exactly like a human.
+- It also undergoes repeated fine-tuning, which consistently improves its real-world performance and produces outputs articulated exactly like a human.

 RLHF is the final step in making AI truly enterprise-ready, where trust and personalization are just as important as technical accuracy.